uber-research/parallax/README.md

 ### Comparison View

-THe control panel of the comparison view is really similar to the one of the cartesina view, with the following differences.
+THe control panel of the comparison view is really similar to the one of the cartesian view, with the following differences.

 ![parallax ui comparison](https://raw.githubusercontent.com/uber-research/parallax/master/img/parallax_ui_comaprison.png)

-THis time you have to select two datasets among the ones specified in the JSON to compare.
+This time you have to select two datasets among the ones specified in the JSON to compare.

 Also two additional filters are now available for you in order to visualize only the lines with a slope within a certain range and the lines that describe pairs of points that are more distant than a specified amount among each other in the two datasets.